Pine Bluff, Arkansas: Correctional facilities

 In 1972, the City of Pine Bluff and the "Fifty for the Future," a business leader group, donated 80 acre of land to the Arkansas Department of Correction (ADC).
 This parcel was developed as the Pine Bluff Complex.

 Since 1979 it has included the ADC state headquarters; the administrative Annex East is on Harding Avenue south of city hall.
 The Ester Unit (formerly the Diagnostic Unit), the Pine Bluff Unit, and the Randall L. Williams Correctional Facility are in the "Pine Bluff Complex," as are the headquarters of the Arkansas Correctional School system.

 The ADC Southeast Arkansas Community Corrections Center is in Pine Bluff.

 Utilities

 Water

-Liberty Utilities (formerly United Water), a subsidiary of Algonquin Power & Utilities, a privately held company, treats potable water and operates the water distribution system in Pine Bluff (including Watson Chapel), as well as Hardin, Ladd, and White Hall.
+Liberty Utilities treats potable water and operates the water distribution system in Pine Bluff (including Watson Chapel), as well as Hardin, Ladd, and White Hall.
 This partnership began in 1942 between the City of Pine Bluff and Arkansas Municipal Water Company, which has been acquired and merged to become Liberty Utilities.